How to Fix Diverter valve on Fisher & Paykel DD24DHTX9N

 Can I replace the diverter valve myself, or should I hire a technician?

-A confident DIYer with basic tools can replace the diverter valve by following the repair guide carefully.
-However, if you’re unsure about any step, contacting a certified appliance technician is recommended.
+If you’re a confident DIYer with basic tools, you can replace the diverter valve by following this guide carefully.
+However, if you’re unsure at any step, it’s wise to consult a certified appliance technician.